JulianChia/COVID19CaseMonitor/README.md

 ### Remarks

-- We hope this program can help the current efforts in monitoring and understanding the COVID-19 epidemic.
+- We hope this program can help the current efforts in understanding and combatting the COVID-19 epidemic.
 - Singapore's "Active" COVID-19 cases appears to be declining.
 We pray this trend continues.

 ### Authors